 Solution for too long workpiece and too narrow groove width

-After identification, it meets the process requirements.
+Upon identification, we confirmed that it meets the process requirements.